 In early stages, you are always in the desirability space where you are not only figuring out what target customer you want and what customer segment you want to go after, but also what problems do they have that for you are worth solving and you actually think you can solve in an elegant way and still make money.
 But you can’t build a solution and you try to fit it into a problem; this approach is like putting the horse before the cart.

-Woody summarises: “You need to understand your customer and understand their problems first and then build a solution around the problems, not the solution itself to try to fit it into a hypothetical problem.
+"You need to understand your customer and understand their problems first and then build a solution around the problems, not the solution itself to try to fit it into a hypothetical problem.
 On average, startups have to pivot anywhere upwards of 7 times before they achieve product market fit.”

 The burning question – do you have Product Market Fit?
 If so, how do you know?
 There are a couple of ways that can help you determine this.
 One big hint of having Product Market Fit if your users keep using a product that’s ‘rough around the edges’ or sub-optimal.
 If your users like and want your product so much that they can live with the bugs and they believe that things will improve with time then that’s a pretty good sign.
 Another sure way to know if you’ve achieved Product Market Fit is if more and more users use the product more and more.
 I.e, both retention and usage are going up.

-“product market fit only happens once you cross the chasm from early adopters to early majority”
+“Product market fit only happens once you cross the chasm from early adopters to early majority.”

-Woody gives us the example of the first iPhones: “Not all people bought the first iPhone, but the ones that sat in front of an Apple store for a night, they didn’t buy that product because they know it’s going to solve their problem tomorrow.
+“Not all people bought the first iPhone, but the ones that sat in front of an Apple store for a night, they didn’t buy that product because they know it’s going to solve their problem tomorrow.
 It’s almost a personal statement of who they are, even if the technology’s subpar and it’s not that great.
 So product market fit only happens once you cross the chasm from early adopters to early majority where people see the utility in your solution and reliability in it and that’s when scale happens.”

 If you’ve gotten this far and have reached product market fit, then congratulations!
 You’ve made it further than most startups ever dream.
 However, if you’re in doubt whether or not you have product market fit, you probably don’t have it.
 There’s no such thing as a permanent position in your market.
 As a profitable company, you need to still innovate and continue to maintain relevance.